-- Lithium Ion powered flashlights are more powerful than AA flashlight of the same size, and at the same time more dangerous.
+- Lithium-ion powered flashlights are more powerful than AA flashlights of the same size, and at the same time more dangerous.
 Lithium Ion powered lights ARE NOT TOYS!!
-Lithium batteries need more attention than regular NiMH batteries like eneloop.
-Get the Thrunite T4N if you have older kids or the Jaxman M2 if you have younger kids.
+Lithium batteries need more attention than regular NiMH batteries like Eneloop.

-- Do you have a dedicated Lithium ION battery charger?
+- Do you have a battery charger capable of charging lithium-ion batteries?

 How to measure "throw" yourself?

 How do you measure the throw distance of a flashlight?

 Measuring the beam distance of your thrower isn’t difficult.
 All you need is a lux meter, measuring tape; and do some math.

 I have 5 lux meters, a cheap HS1010A, a SkyTronic LX-101, 2* Extech SDL400, an Extech HD450, and a professional Hagner E4-X. They all show different lux numbers, but for measuring throw, I just use the Hagner E4-X, because it's calibrated by the manufacturer.

 Luxmeters measure the light intensity of the beam and display it in lux which is converted to candelas, which is then converted to a distance figure.
 You don’t need a very expensive luxmeter to do these measurements, like mine.
 A cheap lux meter like the Uni-T UT383S (for around $30 direct from Uni-T) works just fine.

 Measure at 5 meters only for EDC and keychain lights.
 If you have a more powerful thrower like an LEP flashlight, you should measure at 20, or even better, at 30 meters.)